neonmate/wintermute/README.md

 ## Credentials

-We use encrypted credentials for each env.
+We use encrypted credentials for production and staging.
+And we use unencrypted credentials for development and test.

-* Use `bin/rails credentials:edit --environment default` to add and read the current placeholder values.
-Do not add any sensitive data here.
-* With `bin/setup` the default values are duplicated for each env.
-Afterwards it is possible to add sensitive data in there to get a full working setup for test and development.
-* Within the project credentials can be used with `Rails.application.credentials.some_key`
+Run `bin/setup` to create an initial `config/secrets.yml`.
+You can both access secrets and credentials via `Rails.application.credentials.some_key`.

 ## Tests